 “Service Type” of “Low Priority” will have the least amount of charges, but also the least amount of resources.
 This is recommended for the purposes of exploration and POC’s.
 This type of service will still have all the other features of DHS except the auto-scaling of resources and high-availability.

-“Standard” on the other hand will have auto-scaling in effect.
-Note that the cost adjusts depending on the capacity you specify.
-The higher the capacity value, the higher the hourly cost.
+“Standard” on the other hand will have auto-scaling in effect and high-availability in effect.
+Cost relative to capacity is also higher on “Standard” service type.
 For the purposes of this guide, we will use the “Low Priority” type of service.

 “Private” access is only applicable to networks that have configured “Peering” information.
 We will discuss details of the “Private Network” in part 2 of this series.